-SWAT INPUT DATA: .SWQ
+SWAT INPUT DATA: SWQ

 While water quality is a broad subject, the primary areas of concern are nutrients, organic chemicals-both agricultural (pesticide) and industrial, heavy metals, bacteria and sediment levels in streams and large water bodies.
 SWAT is able to model processes affecting nutrient, pesticide and sediment levels in the main channels and reservoirs.
-The data used by SWAT for in-stream water quality processes is contained in two files: the stream water quality input file (.swq) and the general water quality input file (.wwq).
+The data used by SWAT for in-stream water quality processes is contained in two files: the stream water quality input file (.swq) for specific reaches and the general water quality input file (.wwq) for processes modeled uniformly over the entire watershed.